Spithead and Nore mutinies: Fairness and ‘Good Usage’

 A new interpretation of the Spithead and Nore mutinies has identified the sailors’ perceptions of fair treatment (which they called ‘good usage’) as being central to the causation of these mutinies.
 Traditionally, one of the greatest challenges to understanding the Spithead and Nore mutinies has been the inconsistent and contradictory rhetoric and behavior of the sailors observed during both mutinies.
 For example, E.P.
 Thompson wrote of the ‘wild and extravagant nature of their changes in mood’, as the sailors might appear loyal and conciliatory one day but seditious and confrontational the next.
 Easton has argued that an effective way to reconcile these contradictions is to view prolonged mutinies of this kind as a form of complex negotiation process, within which a variety of strategies could be used over time.
-Depending on the sailors' sense of hope or frustration at the progress (or lack thereof) that their cause was making, their behavior and language would vary over time.
+Depending on the sailors' sense of hope or frustration at the progress (or lack thereof) that their cause was making, their behaviour and language would vary over time.
 In this way, the Spithead and Nore mutinies were not fully developed at their inception; each was the product of a process of attempted negotiation with the state.